jsha129/KBB_Cars/README.md

 Here, I web scrape Kelley Blue Book (KBB), a reputable website for searching for used cars in the US, to investigate how car values depreciate in general and identify which car make and model depreciates the least.
 Furthermore, I also test which car would provide best value for money in a given price range.
 # Approach
-1. Write an R script that mines KBB for major makes of cars from several locations for last 20 years.
-2. Data wrangling to assemble a structured data frame from unstructured text record for each car identified in Step 1.
-3. Apply linear regression to model value of a car over years, predict depreciation rate for all makes.

 All scripts are functional as of August 13, 2018.
+## 1. Write an R script that mines KBB for major makes of cars from several locations for last 20 years.
+This project uses web scraping in R using the `rvest` package.
+A user defines parameters such as makes of the cars of interest, zip codes of the cities of the sales and distance from the zip code.
+By default, the scripts looks for data over last 20 years, but this can be changed too.

+All parameters are defined in [KBB_cars.R](/KBB_cars.R).

+## 2. Data wrangling to assemble a structured data frame from unstructured text record for each car identified in Step 1.
+First, CSS tags for each field were identified from the webpage and parsed to the `rvest::html_text()` and `rvest::html_node()` for extracting values.
+Most CSS tags returned unstructured text, and meaningful information was extracted using regular expression or converting the text to JSON object.

+Main function: `scarpe.kbb2()` and `get.veh.details()` - both defined in [presets.R](/presets.R).

+## 3. Apply linear regression to model value of a car over years, predict depreciation rate for all makes.
+This is performed by [analysis.R](/analysis.R).
+The log-linear model was applied to estimate initial cost of a make and its depreciation rate.
+Summaries for each make  are plotted as boxplots in [car_depr_by_year_simple.pdf](/car_depr_by_year_simple.pdf).
+Estimated depreciation rates are exported in [depreciation_rates.csv](/depreciation_rates.csv).

 # Disclaimer
 [Kelley Blue Book](www.kbb.com) reserves the rights to the data.
 Only summary of the data has been shown here.